You can create a semantic type based on a closed dictionary in the Semantic types menu, so that it is added to the list of recognized data types.

 - Manually add each value.
-Click the plus icon to enter a value, and click the tick icon to validate your change.
+Click the plus icon to enter a value, and click the check icon to validate your change.
 Repeat for each county to add to the list.

 - Import file containing a plain text list of UK counties.
 Click the